What method of temperature calibration should I choose?

-The question is though how to choose the right calibration level as well as determining how this will affect the quality documentation?
+However, the question is how to choose the right temperature calibration method level as well as determining how this will affect the quality documentation?

 Almost all requirements from government or customers (GDP, GMP, GLP, or other) will focus on that you calibrate your equipment on a yearly basis or based on a risk assessment.

 Furthermore, the temperature calibration ensures that the equipment measures correctly.
 Measurements taken with non-calibrated devices can inherently not be trusted, and thus temperature calibration is a crucial part of all quality work.

 Should I buy a service with included calibration and should it be accredited?

 When buying monitoring equipment, there are typically 3 varieties to choose from:

 - Accredited calibrated devices Below is a short description of the difference between the different types:

 Equipment which has not been through a temperature calibration process before being shipped to the customer.
 There might exist some validation of the product, but this does not guarantee that it measures correctly.
 No documentation exists on this neither.

 Traceable calibration is performed using a supplier’s internal procedure, which is validated internally at the supplier’s organization.